 - Vlad1, 2 and 3 all have ways to make it more accurate via Signs & Portents or Hand of Fate.

 Drawbacks & Downsides

 - If there's nothing to Trample, it will be very confused.
 And of course it is a Berserker variant which means its pretty weak and fragile for a heavy.
-There's a reason why it is the cheapest jack for khador (yes cheaper than the beserker).
+There's a reason why it is the cheapest jack for khador (together with the Berserker).

 Tricks & Tips